-The Board approves strategic risk management decisions (e.g. risk appetite, balance sheet profile and risk management structure) and monitors the quantitative and qualitative aspects of all market, credit, liquidity and operational risks.
+The Board approves strategic risk management decisions (e.g. risk appetite, balance sheet profile and risk management structure) and monitors the quantitative and qualitative aspects of all material risks including but not limited to credit, market, liquidity and operational risks.

-The Board determines annually the nature and extent of the significant risks it considers appropriate for the Bank to take in achieving its strategic objectives and determines the capital required to support the risk profile of its balance sheet and its business operations going forward.
-It has also established a system of internal controls that is based on international best practice and is designed to provide reasonable assurance regarding the achievement of objectives in the following categories:
+The Board determines annually the nature and extent of the significant risks it considers appropriate for the Bank to assume in order to pursue its strategic objectives and determines the capital required to support the risk profile of its balance sheet and its business operations going forward.
+The Board has established a system of internal controls that is based on international best practice and is designed to provide reasonable assurance regarding the achievement of objectives in the following categories:

-- efficient and effective operations - reliability and completeness of financial and management information - compliance with applicable laws and regulations.
+- efficient and effective operations - reliability and completeness of financial and management information - compliance with applicable laws and regulations - full adherence to regulatory and supervisory requirements.

-D.2.1 The Board has delegated its Risk Management and Internal Control responsibilities to the Risk and Audit Committees who report to the Board on a regular basis.

-D.2.2 The Risk and Audit Committees following preparation/approval and submission to the Board, submit to the BoG the following documents:
+- D.2.1 The Board has delegated its Risk Management and Internal Control responsibilities to the Board Risk and Audit Committees respectively, who report to the Board on a regular basis. - D.2.2 According to best practices, coordination between the Audit and Board Risk Committees is achieved through a certain degree of cross-membership between the two Committees.
+This cross-membership extends to the respective Committee Chairpersons as well.
+Additionally, all Board members may attend both Committees' meetings at their discretion. - D.2.3 The Board Risk and Audit Committees following respective approval by the Board, submit to the BoG the following documents: - Internal Audit's annual assessment of the internal control systems

-- Internal Audit's annual assessment of the systems of internal control - Audit Committee's annual report on the evaluation of Internal Audit's assessment of the systems of internal controls, - Audit Committee's annual assessment reports on Compliance's Annual Report as well as on Compliance's Annual report on Anti-money laundering and combating the financing of terrorism issues, and - Risk Committee's Risk Management Annual Report
+- Audit Committee's annual report on the evaluation of Internal Audit's assessment of the internal control systems, - Audit Committee's annual assessment reports on Compliance's Annual Report as well as on Compliance's Annual report on Anti-money laundering and combating the financing of terrorism issues, and - Group Chief Risk Officer Annual Report